articblush/nvim/README.md

 ## Installation

-You can use packer or vim-plug or something what u want.
+You can use packer or vim-plug.

 ### Packer